BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

-# Online Sales - Your own Lotto Site
+# Sell Subscriptions Online

-# Retail Sales - Sell Anywhere!
+# Sell via Canvassers and at Events

-# Setting up Direct Debit payments
+# Accepting Direct Debit

 Using Direct Debits for your charity lottery helps ensure a reliable and predictable income for your lottery.